 - 1.5 cups red bell pepper/capsicum , finely sliced (1 large)

-- 2 green onion stems , finely sliced
+- 3 green onion stems , finely sliced on the diagonal

 - 1 tbsp white sesame seeds (preferably toasted)

 - Prepare noodles according to packet directions (most just require soaking in hot water).
-Drain, rinse and set aside.
+Drain, rinse and set aside to cool.

 - Dressing - Mix together Dressing ingredients, using water only if needed to loosen so it can be tossed through salad.
 If you reduce Sriracha, might need to add smidge more lime.

 - Beans - Steam or boil green greens until just cooked, tender but still crisp.
 Drain under running water to cool.

 - Toss - Place salad ingredients in a big bowl, toss with dressing.

 - Garnish with sesame seeds then serve at room temp.
 Keeps 4 days in the fridge.